pingcap/docs/tidb-cloud/backup-and-restore-serverless.md

 | Backup Retention | 1 day        | 14 days          |
 | Backup Time      | Fixed time   | Configurable     |

-- **Backup Cycle**: The frequency at which backups are taken.
+- **Backup Cycle** is the frequency at which backups are taken.
-   - For free clusters, the backup cycle is daily.
+   - Free clusters: the backup cycle is daily.
-   - For scalable clusters, the backup cycle is daily.
+   - Scalable clusters: the backup cycle is daily.
-- **Backup Retention**: The duration for which backups are retained.
+- **Backup Retention** is the duration for which backups are retained.
 The expired backups will not be available for restoration.
-   - For free clusters, the backup retention is 1 day.
+   - Free clusters: the backup retention is 1 day.
-   - For scalable clusters, the backup retention is 14 days.
+   - Scalable clusters: the backup retention is 14 days.
-- **Backup Time**: The time when the backup start to be scheduled.
+- **Backup Time** is the time when the backup start to be scheduled.
 Note that the final backup time may fall behind the configured backup time.
-   - For free clusters, the backup time is a randomly fixed time.
+   - Free clusters: the backup time is a randomly fixed time.
-   - For scalable clusters, the backup time can be configured to every half an hour.
+   - Scalable clusters: the backup time can be configured to every half an hour.
 Default to a randomly fixed time.

 ### Configure the backup setting